iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 As detailed by the `DroneCAN specification <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#lightscommand>`_ this message contains an array of `SingleLightCommands <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#singlelightcommand>`_ to be handled by the nodes on the bus.
 Each SingleLightCommand contains a light ID to indicate which light that command is for and a field that indicates either the intensity of the white LED or the color of the RGB LED depending on the targeted LED.
-For Vertiq modules, the light ID of each type of LED (RGB or White) is determined based on the ESC index.
-This allows the LEDs on each module on a bus to be uniquely addressable as long as each module has a unique ESC index.
+For Vertiq modules, the light ID of each type of LED (RGB or White) is determined based on the ESC index (or :ref:`Actuator ID <actuator_id_dronecan_parameter>` if using servo firmware v0.1.0 or older).
+This allows the LEDs on each module on a bus to be uniquely addressable as long as each module has a unique ESC index (or Actuator ID).
 The light IDs on each module are calculated as described in the example code block below:

 .. code-block:: python

 	#The base ID for an RGB LED is 1, and the base ID for a white LED is 2.
 From there, we can just apply the calculation below to determine
-	#what the light IDs for a module with a given ESC index should be.
-For example, if my module has an ESC Index of 1,
+	#what the light IDs for a module with a given ESC index (or Actuator ID) should be.
+For example, if my module has an ESC Index (or Actuator ID) of 1,
 	#then the White LED's light ID will be 1*3 + 2 = 5.
 The RGB LED's light ID will be 1*3+1 = 4
 	RGB_LIGHT_TYPE_BASE_ID = 1
 	WHITE_LIGHT_TYPE_BASE_ID  = 2

-	light_id = (esc_index*3 + LIGHT_TYPE_BASE_ID)
+	light_id = (esc_index_actuator_id*3 + LIGHT_TYPE_BASE_ID)

 Refer to the `uavcan.equipment.indication.LightsCommand section of Standard Data Types <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#lightscommand>`_ in the specification for more details.